sv131313/news/README.md

 # News Telegram Bot

-This script collects news from RSS feeds, summarizes the content with the OpenAI API and sends the result to a Telegram group.
+This script collects news from RSS feeds, summarizes the content with the OpenAI Responses API and sends the result to a Telegram group.

 ## Installation
 1. Clone this repository and navigate into it.